 The island of North Ronaldsay, off the very northern tip of Orkney, is quite simply a great place to be during bird migration.
 The birding potential is fabulous, and this holiday aims to tap into prime-time spring passage, when the 4 by 1 mile island can be awash with a great variety and large numbers of birds.
 Anything can and often does turn up!
 The Bird Observatory and its warm and comfortable guest house are the perfect base to explore the island.
 All rooms are en-suite and the food and company is first rate.
 Once you have visited, you’ll be sure to return.

-We will also be birding and taking in some culture and archaeology on mainland Orkney so there really is something for everyone on this new holiday.
+We also enjoy birding around mainland Orkney, visiting spots where anything can happen!
 The relaxed itinerary and pace make it ideal for the novice or more experienced birder alike, while the friendly locals, spectacular scenery, peace and tranquility only add to the enjoyment of these far flung islands.

 We are timing our visit to connect with what is traditionally the busiest period of the whole spring on North Ronaldsay, as the greatest density and variety of birds pass through the island.
 Several thousand waders can be present, stopping off to feed before continuing their northbound migration to their Arctic breeding grounds.
 Huge flocks of Turnstone, Purple Sandpiper, Dunlin, Knot, Sanderling and often Little Stint or Curlew Sandpiper too and many in stunning summer plumage - a sight not often seen in the British Isles.
 Dotterel are regular at this time of year as are Wood Sandpipers, and Garganey can often be found among the breeding wildfowl.

 LATEST NEWS - GREAT EXCITEMENT FOR HEATHERLEA GROUP!